sal55/langs/compilec.md

 This is little bit harder than my normal compilers where there can only one ONE instance of any identifier in a function, in ONE namespace.
 Compared with C's THREE namespaces, two of which can have UNLIMITED instances (label names have function-wide scope; at last something sensible!).

 ### Declare Structs anywhere
 How to describe this messy bit of language design.
-These are some examples (not all be valid in the same program):
+These are some examples (not all will be valid in the same program):
 ````
 struct S;                              # incomplete struct
 struct S x,y;                          # this one needs to be reported